yindaheng98/gaussian-splatting/README.md

 The default implementation uses DepthAnythingV2 for depth estimation ([`tools/run_depth_anything_v2.py`](./tools/run_depth_anything_v2.py)).
 These estimated depth maps are then scaled using one global factor per scene ([`trainer/depth.py`](gaussian_splatting/trainer/depth.py) or in the [github.com/graphdeco-inria/gaussian-splatting/utils/make_depth_scale.py](https://github.com/graphdeco-inria/gaussian-splatting/blob/21301643a4354d6e24495c0df5a85354af8bd2be/utils/make_depth_scale.py)).
 However, this approach suffers from local inaccuracies due to limitations inherent in monocular depth predictions.

-As demonstrated below, monocular depth estimation frequently introduces local distortions with global rescaling (for instance, correct wall but distorted faces and overly long arms):
+As demonstrated below, monocular depth estimation frequently introduces local distortions with global rescaling (for instance, people are pouring wine, but the spout is not positioned directly above the wine glass.):

 ![](./assets/depthanything.png)